-As I browse board game related social media, I find a lot of people have similar problems when deciding what their next board game should be.
+As I browse board game-related social media, I find a lot of people have similar problems when deciding what their next board game should be.
 Mage Knight vs Runebound is one of those common questions.
-Both fantasy themed adventures (or so it seems), but when you look underneath, there are several differences that will make them appeal to different audiences.
+Both are fantasy-themed adventures (or so it seems), but when you look underneath, there are several differences that will make them appeal to different audiences.

-This article explores similarities, differences and tells you which one is better for you – providing you know what kind of player you are.
+This article explores similarities and differences and tells you which one is better for you – providing you know what kind of a player you are.

 Mage Knight Facts